 Although a child doesn’t ask to be born with problems, there is also still very much a stigma behind what that child and the family have to deal with and that coupled with their parents’ already bruised emotions, is something parents find difficult.

 I get it.
 It’s not that my father didn’t want to know what it was that I had been dealing with for all of those years.
-He couldn’t deal with wanting to know.
+Through his insecurities he couldn’t deal with knowing.
 There is a difference.